Willowlark/thelittlethingswemiss/_posts/2017-07-19-Cosplay Photography.md

 * Watch out for buldging pockets on dress clothing.

+* "Cross swords" where blades are tip to tip *never* fit in frame.
+Just avoid them.

+### Group photoshoots

+* Always have multiple rows when there's alot of people.
+Camera's only can catch so much width wise, and the photographers rarely can move back during a group shoot.
+In the same vein, if there's stairs or other physical layers, use them.
+Don't have everyone stand on the same level.
+  > However: With stairs, don't go too high.
+There are perks to it, looking down on the photographer can be cool and intimidating.
+But being forced to shoot can make for a missed shot, if the shot would look good low, the photographer will crouch to help it along.
+Spitballing, but a rule of thumb could be **don't go above eye level of the standing photographer.**

+  > Skirts.
+Enough said.

+* Staggering is a stage term, it means making sure that from a specific angle, such as the photographer's camera angle, everyone is visible.
+You do this by standing wide enough you don't block anyone.
+This is *crucial* in group photography.
+Please don't block other people.
+Also watch out for massive Scythes *(Ruuuby....)* blocking faces as well.

 ## Things to watch for

 * Corsets apparently slip down.
 A lot.
 Watch for it in a pose.

 * Eye shadows.
 Worst thing to correct for.

 ## WSJ Shoot Manner